AjayKMehta/setup-machine/NeovimNotes.md

 [precognition.nvim](https://github.com/tris203/precognition.nvim) helps with discovering motions.
 It will display hints, e.g. `$` at end of current line.

+#### nvim-various-textobjs

+[This plugin](https://github.com/chrisgrieser/nvim-various-textobjs) provides additional textobjects that are quite useful.
+See [List of text objects](https://github.com/chrisgrieser/nvim-various-textobjs?tab=readme-ov-file#list-of-text-objects) for specifics.

+#### nvim-next

+This plugin provides a streamlined approach to implement `;` and `,` for various motions.

 ### LSP-related

 #### garbage-day.nvim